godotengine/godot-docs/tutorials/3d/fixed_materials.rst

 this flag unless the material really needs it, because it can severely affect performance and quality.
-Materials with transparency will also not cast shadows (unless they contain opaque areas and the "opaque pre-pass" hint is turned on, see the [[Materials]] tutorial for more information).
+Materials with transparency will also not cast shadows (unless they contain opaque areas and the "opaque pre-pass" hint is turned on, see the :ref:`doc_materials` tutorial for more information).

 .. image:: /img/fixed_material_alpha.png